-Katherine Lu Hsu is an Assistant Professor of Classics at Brooklyn College.
-She was a student in Basic Greek and has taught at the Institute for 3 summers; 2014 marks her first summer as director.
-She graduated magna cum laude with her A.B. in Classics from Princeton and received her Ph.D. from the University of Michigan in 2013.
-Her dissertation, Heracles and Heroic Disaster, examines the shifting representations of Heracles committing acts of rage, lust, and murder in Greek art and literature, from Homer to Apollonius.
-In addition to mythology and heroism, her academic interests include Greek tragedy, Late Antiquity, and papyrology.
+Katherine Lu Hsu is an assistant professor of classics at College of the Holy Cross.
+She was a student in Basic Greek and taught at the institute, and then its director from 2014-2020.
+She graduated magna cum laude with her A.B. in classics from Princeton and received her Ph.D. from the University of Michigan in 2013.
+Her first book, The Violent Hero: Heracles in the Greek Imagination (Bloomsbury 2021), examines the shifting representations of Heracles committing acts of rage, lust, and murder in Greek art and literature, from Homer to Apollonius.
+In addition to mythology and heroism, her academic interests include Greek tragedy, Late Antiquity and papyrology.
 She enjoys singing, playing the piano and guitar, and going to the zoo.

-Aramis López is a PhD student in Classics at the Graduate Center, CUNY.
+Aramis López is a Ph.D. student in classics at the CUNY Graduate Center.
 He is also an adjunct at Hunter College, where he teaches Ancient Greek and classics in translation.
-His research interests include Hellenistic philosophy and poetry, as well as Greek metrics.
+His research interests include Hellenistic philosophy and poetry as well as Greek metrics.
 He is also interested in the relationship and possible contacts between Greek and Indian philosophy.
-He is writing his dissertation on the Greek historian of philosophy Diogenes Laertius.
-This will be his third summer teaching at the Institute.
+He is writing his dissertation on the Greek historian of philosophy, Diogenes Laertius.
+This will be his seventh summer teaching at the institute.

-Jeremy March is a graduate of the 2000 Upper Level Latin Institute.
-He is currently a Ph.D. student at the Graduate Center having earned an M.A. in Classics at the Graduate Center and a B.A. in Classics and Philosophy from the University of Mary Washington.
-His interests lie primarily in Greek language and linguistics, Pindar, stylometry, and applications of technology in the Humanities.
-Combining his love of Classics and technology he developed philolog.us (http://philolog.us), a website and iPhone app which offer an interface to the Greek and Latin lexica originally digitized by the Perseus Project.
-As a former student of CUNY’s Latin/Greek Institute, Jeremy believes the intensive study which the Institute demands will have a lasting and rewarding impact on all who undertake it.
+Jeremy March is a graduate of the 2000 Upper-level Latin Institute.
+He is currently a Ph.D. student at the CUNY Graduate Center, having earned an M.A. in classics at the Graduate Center and a B.A. in classics and philosophy from the University of Mary Washington.
+His interests lie primarily in Greek language and linguistics, Pindar, stylometry and applications of technology in the humanities.
+Combining his love of classics and technology he developed philolog.us, a Website and iPhone app which offers an interface to the Greek and Latin lexica originally digitized by the Perseus Project.
+As a former student of the Latin/Greek Institute, March believes the intensive study that the institute demands will have a lasting and rewarding impact on all who undertake it.

-Akiva began his Latin and Greek studies at the Institute and has been a teacher here since 2005.
-During the rest of the year, he is a pioneer in teaching Latin to the very young and every week he teaches 450 Latin students grades 2–6 in the NYC public school system.
+Akiva Saunders began his Latin and Greek studies at the institute and has been a teacher here since 2005.
+During the rest of the year, he is a pioneer in teaching Latin to the very young; every week he teaches Latin to 450 students in grades 2–6 in the New York City public school system.